madneal/everywhere/README.md

 * Indexed files include: doc, docx, xls, xslx, txt, pdf
 * Nearly realtime search after index
 * Now, the search supports Chinese and English words.
 Maybe the search still need optimization.
+* There are two search types, including path and content.
+You can search file content and filepath.

 ## Environment requirements
 * The application is based on x64 OS JDK.